ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 where the server tracks the change of the resource maps with version IDs that are assigned sequentially (i.e., incremented by 1 each time):

--  Each node in the graph is a version of the resource, where a tag identifies the content of the version (a tag is valid only within the scope of resource).
+-  Each node in the graph is a version of the resource, which is identified by a sequence number (defined as a JSONNumber).
 Version 0 is reserved as the initial state (empty/null).

+-  A tag identifies the content of a node.
+A tag has the same format as the "tag" field in {{Section 10.3 of RFC7285}} and is valid only within the scope of resource.

 -  Each edge is an update item.
 In particular, the edge from i to j is the update item to transit from version i to version j.